TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 23/Isaiah 23.12.md

 ---

-And he said, Thou shalt no more rejoice, O thou oppressed virgin daughter of Sidon: arise, pass over to Kittim; even there shalt thou have no rest.
+He said, "You shall rejoice no more, you oppressed virgin daughter of Sidon.
+Arise, pass over to Kittim.
+Even there you will have no rest."